{{org_field_logo}}

 All care staff are trained to identify symptoms of illness, injury, and deteriorating health in service users, including:

-If a staff member notices any changes in a service user’s condition, they must:
+If a staff member notices any change in an individual’s condition, they must:

 4. Requesting Medical Support